 Now that you have a robust supplier onboarding tool in place and you are able insure compliance from your vendor and you are able to validate their critical data, you can now address vendor management from the transaction perspective.
-Cloud based vendor portals should have the ability to allow vendors access 24×7 to check on the status of payments or payment disputes that have been submitted, as well as submit requests for payment via web based invoice submission.
-A vendor portal also provides the platform to build a supply chain finance initiative like dynamic discounting or other supply chain finance vehicles that can be strategic tools to keep your vendor base healthy.
+Cloud based vendor portals, or supplier portals, should have the ability to allow vendors access 24×7 to check on the status of payments or payment disputes that have been submitted, as well as submit requests for payment via web based invoice submission.
+A vendor portal or supplier portal also provides the platform to build a supply chain finance initiative like dynamic discounting or other supply chain finance vehicles that can be strategic tools to keep your vendor base healthy.

 An important tool in the bag crucial to a strategic vendor management program is AP Automation.
-Through the use of workflow, data capture, document management and other processing functions, a hosted, cloud based AP automation solution is a key component of a comprehensive vendor management solution.
+Through the use of workflow, data capture, document management and other processing functions, a hosted, cloud based accounts payable automation solution is a key component of a comprehensive vendor management solution.

 Now that you have onboarded and are actively managing your vendors administrative and transactional activity, a very useful management tool deploy would be spend analysis.
 These tools allow you to look at how where spend is going and to identify trends and target rouge spending.

 While there are many tools and solutions on the market beware of the “one size fits all” solution, of which there are many.
 These multi-tenant SaaS solutions are designed for the masses and often do not have functionality that is critical to your specific business or industry.
-A single tenant, toolkit based solution offers you the most flexibility.
-Additionally in a single tenant, cloud hosted model, you not only own all of the data, you have access to your data 24×7 so you have the critical information you need when you need it!
+A single tenant, toolkit based solution may offer you the most flexibility.
+Additionally, in a single tenant, cloud hosted model, you not only own all of the data, you have access to your data 24×7 so you have the critical information you need when you need it!

 If you are looking to turn your vendor management from a back-office function into a strategic part of your business contact ICG Consulting and see how ICG can help or request a demo of one of ICG’s vendor management solutions.